Key Takeaways

 Step-by-Step Setup

 Step 1: Design your certificate in Wauld.
 Open Wauld's template gallery and choose a design.
-Add your logo, brand colors, and dynamic fields for learner name, course name, and completion date.
-This is the template every learner will receive.
+Add your logo, brand colors, and dynamic fields for name, course title, and completion date.
+This template works across all your Owwlish courses without redesigning for each one.

-Step 2: Connect your Owwlish account in Zapier.
+Step 2: Set your Owwlish trigger in Zapier.
 Create a new Zap.
 Set Owwlish as the trigger app and choose Lesson Completed.
-Connect your Owwlish account and select the course you want to track.
+Connect your account and select the course you want to track.

 Step 3: Add a Filter step for course completion.
 Owwlish fires the Lesson Completed trigger on every single lesson, not just the last one.
 Add a Filter by Zapier step and set it to continue only when the completed lesson matches your final lesson name or ID.

 This step is critical.
-Without it, learners receive a course completion credential after every lesson instead of upon full course completion.
+Without it, learners get a course completion credential after every lesson instead of at the end.

 Step 4: Set Wauld as the action.
 Add a new action step, select Wauld, and choose Issue Credential.
-When Zapier asks you to connect your Wauld account, use the token you generated in the section above.
-Once connected, select the certificate design from Step 1.
+Use the token generated in the section above to connect.
+Then select the certificate design from Step 1.

 Step 5: Map the learner data.
-Map the learner's first name, last name, and email from the Owwlish trigger into Wauld's recipient fields.
+Map the first name, last name, and email from the Owwlish trigger into Wauld's fields.
 Add the course name as the credential title.

-Use Wauld's dynamic attributes to automatically populate learner names, course titles, completion dates, scores, instructor names, and custom training data.
-This allows a single certificate template to work across multiple Owwlish courses without requiring separate designs for each program.
+Use Wauld's dynamic attributes to automatically populate names, course titles, completion dates, scores, instructor names, and custom training data.
+A single certificate template can cover all your courses without requiring separate designs for each program.

 Step 6: Test and publish.
-Send a test and verify the certificate arrives in the inbox correctly.
-Confirm the QR code works and the learner name appears as expected.
+Send a test and verify the certificate arrives correctly.
+Confirm the QR code works and the name appears as expected.
 Turn the Zap on.

-Every learner who completes the final lesson now receives a professional, verifiable certificate automatically.
-No manual sending or follow-up is needed.
+Every learner who completes the final lesson now gets a professional, verifiable certificate automatically.

 The complete Zapier workflow: Owwlish triggers on lesson completion, a Filter checks for the final lesson, and Wauld issues the certificate